Full Guide: Medical Allowance of Government Employees

 When Is the Medical Allowance Released?

-The Medical Allowance is granted once per fiscal year and is typically released within the first quarter of the fiscal year, subject to the availability of funds.
+The Medical Allowance is granted once per fiscal year and is typically released within the first quarter of the fiscal year, subject to the availability of funds and internal guidelines of the agency concerned.

 Legal Basis